obbylee/phone-ecommerce/README.md

 - **Bun Runtime:** Leverages the speed and efficiency of Bun for dependency management and potentially for server-side logic.
 - **Database:** A well-structured database to store and manage product information.
 - **Live Deployment:** The application is publicly deployed for easy access.
+- **Product Search:** Ability to search products by keyword.
+- **Advanced Product Browse:** Features for sorting, filtering, and pagination of products based on various criteria.
+- **Product Categories:** Organization of products into distinct categories for easier navigation.
+- **User Authentication & Authorization:** Basic implementation of user sign-up, login, and role-based access control.
+- **Shopping Cart & Checkout:** A complete flow for adding products to a cart and proceeding through a checkout process.
+- **Admin Dashboard:** A dedicated interface for administrators to manage products, monitor transactions, and oversee application data.

 ## 🚀 Live Demo